ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 If the Makefile has a line that reads `DATA += $(patsubst ../%, %, $(wildcard ../*.proto))`, delete it.

+Now add the directory name to the support make file (`C:\Instrument\Apps\EPICS\support\Makefile`), ie to DIRS at the top.
+Also add dependencies if needed.

 ### Helpful hints from previous developers

 To create the support module, in an epics terminal.